Oregonians pushing cap and trade rally outside of the Capitol. (Aubrey Wieber/Salem Reporter)

 Under the cap and trade proposal, the state would limit certain carbon emissions.
 Selected industries emitting at least 25,000 metric tons of greenhouse gasses per year would have to pay for every ton of pollutants.
 To do that, they would buy allowances from the state through an auction.

 Commodities such as energy, natural gas and gasoline are expected to become more expensive.
 The cap and trade program has a built-in mechanism of free allowances to natural gas and electric utilities to keep Oregonians from feeling the full extent of those price increases.

 After weeks of public hearings in Salem and around the state, the committee repeatedly heard concerns from low-income Oregonians afraid of how the program would push gas prices.

-The Department of Environmental Quality estimated that if cap and trade went into effect in 2021, there would be an immediate 15 to 16 cent per-gallon increase.
+The Governor's Office estimated that if cap and trade went into effect in 2021, there would be an immediate 15 to 16 cent per-gallon increase.
 That’s because fuel companies will have to by allowances to offset trucking gas and diesel around the state.

 Under a new proposal, the state would calculate a tax credit based on driving distances in certain regions of the state and the increase in gas prices.
 The credit would be given to individuals who are at 100 percent of area median income or less.

 Estimates show cap and trade would cost drivers about $100 per year.

 “Some people may not be made entirely whole,” Sen. Michael Dembrow, D-Portland, said.
 “We are not going to track every mile they are driving, but it will be close.”